-Here is a list of selected software I’ve written:
+Here is a list of selected software I’ve written from scratch:

 - An ISO C library.
 Only used for my personal use.

-- I have a paid job writing code for someone else, and it takes so much of my time already.
+- I’ve been getting paid to write code for someone else, and it takes so much of my time already.

-- My interests are not only software development and computer science in general.
+- My interests are not only software development, computer science, and data science in general.
 Music is also a very big part of my life.

-- Also, I am a happy father of three beautiful kids and a happy husband of a beautiful wife.
+- At the end of the day, I am a happy husband of a beautiful wife, with whom we have three beautiful kids.
 There are things that interest them that I also love doing together with them.
 Being with them gives me an amazing feeling that I can’t describe.